Operating and capital budgets, and six-year plan for capital projects

-LOTT prepares a two-part budget that includes an operating budget and a capital budget.
-The operating budget contains all the costs necessary to operate LOTT facilities and provide related services.
-The capital budget includes costs to build new facilities and upgrade, replace, or rehabilitate existing facilities.
-Capital costs are based on LOTT’s Capital Improvements Plan (CIP), which is divided into two sections – a detailed six-year plan for the current planning period and a summary long-term plan that extends to 2050.
+LOTT prepares a two-part budget that includes an Operating Budget and a Capital Budget.
+The Operating Budget contains all the costs necessary to operate LOTT facilities and provide related services.
+The Capital Budget includes costs to build new facilities and upgrade, replace, or rehabilitate existing facilities.
+Capital costs are based on LOTT’s Capital Improvements Plan (CIP), which lists the projects and programs anticipated within the next six years, and over the longer term.